-As this statement implies, the emphasis in CA, in contrast to earlier ethnomethodological concerns, has shifted away from the patterns of 'knowing' per se towards discovering the structures of talk that produce and reproduce patterns of social order.
+As this statement implies, the emphasis in CA in contrast to earlier ethnomethodological concerns has shifted away from the patterns of 'knowing' per se towards discovering the structures of talk which produce and reproduce patterns of social action.
 At least, structures of talk are studied as the best evidence of social actors' practical knowledge about them.
-(Schegloff et al 1996 give an informative account of the early history of CA.) Key conversational features that CA has focused on include:
+(Schegloff, Ochs and Thompson 1996 give an informative account of the early history of CA.)